 “Data Controller” means the entity that determines the purposes and means of the Processing of Personal Data.

 “Data Processor” means the entity which Processes Personal Data on behalf of the Data Controller.

 “Data Subject” means the individual to whom Personal Data relates.

-“Designated Representative” means any individual named by a Party who will act as the liaison with the other Party for communications relating to this Contract, otherwise known as “Supplier Designated Representative” and “Buyer Designated Representative”.
+“Designated Representative” means any individual named by a Party who will act as the liaison with the other Party for communications relating to the Purchase Order or Contract, otherwise known as “Supplier Designated Representative” and “Buyer Designated Representative”.
 Each Designated Representative will be identified to the Parties in writing and may, as necessary, appoint a further designee in writing.

-“Material Breach” means a breach by a Party of: (i) the confidentiality, privacy, intellectual property rights or data security provisions of this Contract, or (ii) a breach of another provision of this Contract that has a material impact on the value or benefit the non-breaching Party derives from this Contract.
+“Material Breach” means a breach by a Party of: (i) the confidentiality, privacy, intellectual property rights or data security provisions of the Purchase Order or Contract, or (ii) a breach of another provision of this Purchase Order or Contract that has a material impact on the value or benefit the non-breaching Party derives from this Contract.

 “Personal Data” means any information relating to an identified or identifiable person.